Mloweedgar/dmv/README.md

 ## Scripts

 The scripts in this repository process each of these data sources either (a) individually or (b) in combination with eachother or administrative codes or boundary data in order to create cross-cutting visualizations.
+In the process of aggregation, checks are conducted on the data to identify any issues such as values out of reasonable bounds, too few or too many observations, imperfect matches in the number of observations between datasets and any missing or unexpected data.
+It is expected that subsequent work will be conducted to automatically detect errors in the data and send back a summary of the data report to the original provider of the data for human revisions and correction.

 Here is a description of each of the scripts, the input data sources and output data tables, which are subsequently used in visualizations on the rsdms system (https://rsdms.ruwasa.go.tz:8066/).

 1. **convert_wkt_to_gejson_feature.sql** - this script creates a function that takes shapefile data and converts them to geojson data, necessary for visualization of maps on Apache Superset
 2. **process_region_district_lga_names.sql** - this script combines the names and codes of the regions, districts and LGAs being used across RUWASA, MoH and PO-RALG so that cross cutting visualizations are possible in process 8.